zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Be the silent watcher of your thoughts and behavior.
-You are beneath the thinker."
+> "Confidence comes from crossing thresholds."
 >
-> — Eckhart Tolle
+> — Kamal Ravikant
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch